Understanding Your CP75D Notice

 - Review the rules for claiming EITC and make sure your child meets the four tests: the relationship, age, residency and joint return tests, to qualify for the credit.
 Read more about the qualifying child rules.

 - Find out if you can claim EITC if you don't have a qualifying child.
 Find the rules for those without a qualifying child here.

 - Call us for assistance at the toll-free telephone number listed in the top right corner of your notice

 Why was my return selected for audit?

-While most returns are accepted as filed, some are selected for examination.
-The IRS examines (or audits) some federal tax returns to determine if income, expenses, and credits are reported accurately.
-The IRS selects returns for examination using various methods which include random sampling, computerized screening, and comparison of information received by the IRS such as Forms W-2 and 1099.
+While we accept most returns as filed, we select some for examination.
+We examine (or audit) some federal tax returns to determine if income, expenses, and credits are reported accurately.
+We select returns for examination using various methods including random sampling, computerized screening, and comparison of information we receive, such as Forms W-2 and 1099.
 Having your return selected for examination doesn't suggest you made an error or were dishonest.

 Why are my wages being audited?